davidAlgis/languagetool-sublime/README.md

 #### Installation

-If you're using Package Control then open up the command palette (<kbd>ctrl+shift+p</kbd>), type `install`, press Enter then type `languagetool` and press Enter again.
+~~If you're using Package Control then open up the command palette (<kbd>ctrl+shift+p</kbd>), type `install`, press Enter then type `languagetool` and press Enter again.~~

-To get the latest updates before they get released, install via `Package
+~~To get the latest updates before they get released, install via `Package
 Control: Add Repository`.
-This will update your plugin with new commits as they are being pushed to the repo.
+This will update your plugin with new commits as they are being pushed to the repo.~~

+As this is a fork of the original repository, you need to manually install it by:
+- Open the package folder with `Preferences > Browse Packages...`
+- Clone this fork in this folder with this command: `git clone https://github.com/davidAlgis/languagetool-sublime.git`
+- __Or__ if you are not comfortable with command and terminal stuff you can [download the repository](https://github.com/davidAlgis/languagetool-sublime/archive/refs/heads/master.zip) and unzip it in the package folder)

 #### Usage